-APPEARANCE, ODOR, AND COLOR: This product a mildly basic, odorless, milky liquid.
-HOW TO DETECT THIS SUBSTANCE (warning properties in event of accidental release): The appearance may be characteristics to distinguish a release of this product.
+APPEARANCE, ODOR, AND COLOR: This product is a liquid with a faint odor that comes in a variety of colors.

+HOW TO DETECT THIS SUBSTANCE (warning properties in event of accidental release): The odor and appearance may be characteristics to distinguish a release of this product.